Safety Index Synthesis with State-dependent Control Space: Safety Index Synthesis via SOSP

 \subsection{Preliminary: Positivstellensatz}

-Optimization problems in the form of finding a function $f$ such that $\forall x\in\RR^{N_x},~g\circ f(x) > 0$ given some known function $g$ are called \textit{\textbf{global} positiveness problems} \cite{zhao2022provably}.
-Such problems can be converted to sum of squares programming (SOSP) problems and solved via SOSTOOLS \cite{papachristodoulou2013sostools}.
-However, our \Cref{problem:synthesis} limits the constraint satisfaction to a local manifold $\{x\in\cX \mid \phi_\theta(x) \geq 0\}$ instead of the whole space $\RR^{N_x}$, and cannot be directly solved by SOSTOOLS.
-Hence, in this work, we derive a new SOSP formulation tailored to \Cref{eq:synthesis}.
-The core idea behind SOSP for enforcing a condition is to construct a \textit{refute set} which violates the condition, and show that the refute set is empty.
-The emptiness can be shown based on \textit{Positivstellensatz} \cite{parrilo2003sosp}, which uses the definition of \textit{ring-theoretic cone} \cite{bochnak2013real} as explained below.
+Problems of finding a function $f$ such that $\forall x\in\RR^{N_x},~g\circ f(x) > 0$ given some known function $g$ are called \textit{\textbf{global} positiveness problems} \cite{zhao2022provably}.
+They can be converted to sum of squares programming (SOSP) problems and solved via SOSTOOLS \cite{papachristodoulou2013sostools}.
+However, \Cref{problem:synthesis} limits the constraint satisfaction to a local manifold $\{x\in\cX \mid \phi_\theta(x) \geq 0\}$ instead of the whole $\RR^{N_x}$, and cannot be directly solved by SOSTOOLS.
+In this work, we derive a new SOSP formulation tailored to \Cref{eq:synthesis}.
+The core idea behind SOSP for enforcing a condition is to construct a \textit{refute set} which \revcolor{violates the condition and} show that the set is empty.
+The emptiness can be shown using \textit{Positivstellensatz} \cite{parrilo2003sosp}, which uses \textit{ring-theoretic cone} \cite{bochnak2013real} as explained below.

 \begin{definition}[Ring-theoretic cone] Denote $\RR[x_1,\dots,x_n]$ a set of polynomials with $[x_1,\dots,x_n]$ as variables.
 For a set $S\defeq\{\gamma_1,\dots,\gamma_s\}\subseteq\RR[x_1,\dots,x_n]$, the associated ring-theoretic cone is given as: $\Gamma = \{p_0+p_1\gamma_1+\dots+p_s\gamma_s+\dots+p_{12\dots s}\gamma_1\cdots\gamma_s\}$ where $p_0,p_1,\dots,p_{12\dots s}\in SOS$. \end{definition}